The Wine Cellar

 Alice and Van were astonished to learn that only four Grand Awards had been awarded.
 The other restaurants that received the award were in France, Switzerland and California.
 Van recalls that when she and Alice were in New York City receiving the award, throughout the evening people asked, “Now, where exactly in Europe is Raleigh?” and “What part of California is Raleigh in?”
 In the world of wine, the Angus Barn had finally put Raleigh, North Carolina on the map!

 Taking up the king-sized mantle Thad Eure, Jr. began required keen foresight and steely perseverance.
 Inspired by the first Grand Award and countless requests by guests to see wine in “the cages,” Alice and Van forged ahead with plans to create a wine cellar dining room.
 Within one year, intensive construction transformed a basement with cases and cases of wine stacked throughout into the new, temperature- and humidity-controlled home for the award-winning wine collection and a dining room fit for a monarch.
-At last, guests could tour the cellar or indulge in a luxurious, lengthy five- or six-course gourmet dinner for 12-28 people paired with wines from an extensive international collection.
+At last, guests could tour the cellar or indulge in a luxurious, lengthy five- or six-course gourmet dinner paired with wines from an extensive international collection.

 In celebration of the construction crew’s impeccable work, the first dinner in the premier wine cellar dining room honored the labor workers who fulfilled Thad’s vision.
 In May of 1991, Alice and Van opened the dining room to critical acclaim, and guests began booking the room for business dinners, anniversaries, birthdays, engagement dinners, lunches, brunches and every imaginable special occasion.
 The public response to this one-of-a-kind dining room demanded events and dinners designed to educate guests about wine and food.
 For example, in 2010, our wine cellar calendar of events included: